mackenziekbrooks/dci102-f19-humanities-data/docs/Unit1/unit1_assignments.md

 	* on time
 	* 300-400 words
 	* publish on your website, submit URL in Canvas.
-* 1 point for listing 2-3 potential research questions + intro to project.
+* 1 point for introducing your project: What's the topic?
+What's the context?
+What's interesting?
+What is this data about?
+(Save technical details for later.)
-* 1 point for research questions that are scaled and scoped to the data set at hand.
+* 1 point for listing 2-3 research questions that are scaled and scoped to the data set at hand.
-* 1 point for providing contextual details about the data set.
-Save the technical details for the project documentation assignment.
 * 1 point for identifying your disciplinary angle.
 Are you approaching this project as a historian, a literature person, someone else entirely?
 Who is your audience?
+* 1 point for including 1-2 scholarly sources that bolster your research question.
+How does your topic and disciplinary angle fit into the existing scholarly conversation?

 ### Project data